Rakesh-G-R/Rakesh-G-R/README.md

 ✅ I aspire to work as a programmer.

-✅ I'm a fast learner looking for interesting career opportunities in Web as a Front-end Developer .
+✅ I'm a fast learner looking for interesting career opportunities in Web as MERN-Stack Developer .

 ## Skills